Frequently Asked Questions

 Are you looking for debt help or have questions about how the debt relief process works?
 Don’t worry!
 We have listed some of the most frequently asked questions about debt relief below.

-1. What types of debt qualify the Debt Settlement Program?
+1. What types of debt qualify for the debt negotiation program?

 Our program is focused on dealing with unsecured debt, such as credit cards, lines of credit, personal loans, and medical bills.
 Debt secured by collateral such as mortgages, auto loans, etc. cannot be enrolled into our program.

-2. Should I enroll into Guardian's Debt Settlement Program?
+2. Should I enroll into Guardian's Debt Negotiation Program?

-If you are experiencing any or all of the following, our Debt Settlement Program may be right for you.
+If you are experiencing any or all of the following, our Debt Negotiation Program may be right for you.

 • You are having difficulty making credit card payments